jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 Save the above to `demo-installation.yaml` and create the resource with `kubectl apply -f demo-installation.yaml`.

 We can check the status of the installation by listing the Istio operator resource.
-The installation is completed once the STATUS column shows HEALTY:
+The installation is completed once the STATUS column shows HEALTHY:

 ```sh
 $ kubectl get iop -A